 It is important that your expected graduation date stay current, especially if you have financial aid or any type of loan.
 The expected graduation date is also used for processing Applications for Candidacy to Graduate.
 If your expected graduation date changes at any time you should contact the Law School Registrar's Office so that it can be changed in Access.SMU.

 Applying for Graduation

 Candidates for graduation must file an Application for Candidacy to Graduate before a diploma will be issued and before they can participate in the graduation ceremony.
-The Law School Registrar will send an e-mail during the semester preceding graduation to all candidates regarding the deadlines for applying.
+The Law School Registrar will send an e-mail to all candidates regarding the deadlines for applying.
 Candidates will fill out their ACG on-line via Access.SMU.

 Graduates must complete all obligations before receipt of their diploma.
 This includes filling out an Application for Candidacy to Graduate, paying library fines and parking tickets, and completing community service hours and any exit interviews.
 May graduates will receive their diploma during the Law School Hooding Ceremony.
 Any diplomas not handed out at the ceremony will be mailed to the graduate's home address listed in my.SMU.
 August and December graduates will receive their diploma by mail, also sent to the home address listed in my.SMU.
 If you prefer to have your diploma mailed to an alternate address, please update this information in Access.SMU under your personal information.
 Graduates who misplace their diploma, have a name change, have a damaged diploma, or would like an additional diploma should fill out a Replacement Diploma Request Form.